lightfi7/auto-reservation-lounge/readme.md

     - Add another variable `ANDROID_HOME` pointing to your Android SDK location (e.g., `C:\Users\<YourUsername>\AppData\Local\Android\Sdk`).
     - Update the `Path` variable by adding `%JAVA_HOME%\bin` and `%ANDROID_HOME%\platform-tools`.

-### 4. Create Bluestack Emulator and Settings
+### 4. Create LDPlayer Emulator and Setup the manager
-  - Launch BlueStacks on your computer.
+  - Launch LDPlayer on your computer.
   - Click on the hamburger menu (three horizontal lines) or the gear icon in the top right corner to open the Settings menu.
-  - In the Settings menu, navigate to the Advanced section.
+  - In the Settings menu, navigate to the Others section.
-  - Find the option labeled Enable Android Debug Bridge (ADB) and toggle it on.
-Ensure that BlueStacks remains open while you make this change.
+  - Select the option labeled "Enable local connection" in "ADB debugging" and toggle it on.
+Ensure that LDPlayer remains open while you make this change.
   - Open a command prompt or terminal window on your computer.
   - Navigate to the directory where adb.exe is located, typically found in:
     ```